ishakmohmed/Noted/README.md

 [7] How to Run The Project: If you want to see the live, deployed version, head over to this link: https://notedbyishak.herokuapp.com/
 If you want to run the source code locally on your machine, make sure Node.js and MongoDB is installed on your machine.
-Install all frontend and backend dependencies by typing "npm i" on terminal (client and root/server folders respectively).
+Install all frontend and backend dependencies by typing "npm i" on terminal (client and server/root folders respectively).
-Finally, execute "node server.js" on terminal in root folder and "npm start" on terminal in client folder.
+Finally, execute "node server.js" on terminal in server/root folder and "npm start" on terminal in client folder.